 Yesterday, a young Caucasian man came under attack by four people of African descent.
-Not the first hate crime committed against a Caucasian person in America but definitely the first time it was broadcast or paraded.
+Not the first hate crime committed against a Caucasian person in America, but definitely the first time it was broadcast or paraded.
 The same way hangings and lynchings used to be paraded and celebrated in the South.
 All of these things are disgusting.
 I’m not going to post pictures of either.
-I’m heartbroken thinking about what he endured just like I’m heartbroken thinking about what other victims of hate crimes have endured.
+I’m heartached thinking about what he endured, just like my heart aches thinking about what other victims of hate crimes have endured.
 Most people responded with outrage, shock, frustration, and sadness.
-While other people jumped on the opportunity to try to divide our fragmented country further by connecting this incident with a social media movement.
-Which if believed would only sow more seeds of hate.
+Other people jumped on the opportunity to divide our fragmented country further by connecting this incident with a social media movement.
+Those lies if believed would only sow more seeds of hate.

 No one deserves to be physically attacked because of their skin color, cultural heritage, sexual orientation, religious belief, financial standing, or political stance.
 People aren’t going to stop thinking what they think and telling people how to think isn’t a right.
 Freedom of speech is a constitutional right even for people with whom we don’t agree.
 However …